Skip to main content

 Definitions

-ACEi, angiotensin-converting enzyme inhibitor; ARB; angiotensin II receptor blocker; CI, confidence interval; CV, cardiovascular; ED, emergency department; HR, hazard ratio; NYHA, New York Heart Association; RASi, renin-angiotensin system inhibitor.
+ACEi, angiotensin-converting enzyme inhibitor; ARB; angiotensin II receptor blocker; CI, confidence interval; CV, cardiovascular; ED, emergency department; HFpEF, heart failure with preserved ejection fraction; HFrEF, heart failure with reduced ejection fraction; HR, hazard ratio; LVEF, left ventricular ejection fraction; NYHA, New York Heart Association; RASi, renin-angiotensin system inhibitor.

 References